zhuolin-mao/lab2-multiset-adt/README.md

 The main block of the provided Python code runs a timing experiment to compare the various implementations.
 It should feel quite similar to code you would have seen in a first-year CS course.

+## Submission

+> Reminder that the lab this week is NOT submitted for credit, but your team should still go
+> through the process of submitting on MarkUs to get used to the process.

+Your team will submit a link to your GitHub repo on MarkUs in the "week2git assignment", as you did in lab 1.
+The provided tests from this repo are included as self tests on MarkUs, as well as some additional tests to check that your team created Issues and made PRs as outlined in the instructions below.

 ## Instructions

 Choose one member of your team to make a fork of